nozsavsev/backy/Readme.md

 Backend is separated into 4 layers:

-- Middlware: handels Auth+z, Logging, etc.
+- Middlware: handels Auth+z, Logging, etc. _logging is not implemented, as well as unified error handling, and auth is not properly integrated with express YET_
-- Controller: handles the request and response, incoming data validation and sanitization, outgoing error formatting, etc.
+- Controller: handles the request and response, incoming data validation and sanitisation, outgoing error formatting, etc. _in theory rn i ddin;t do any validation because of time contraints_
 - Service: handles the business logic
-- Repository: handles the data access and 3rd party integrations
+- Repository: handles the data access and 3rd party integrations _see currently unused emailService_

 ## Data Models

-For every data model there should be a DB_Model and DTO_Model. with an auto mapper defined between them. (not yet defined but it is a well known package on npm that is easy to use)
+For every data model, there should be a DB_Model and a DTO_Model. with an auto mapper defined between them. (not yet defined, but it is a well-known package on npm that is easy to use)

 - DB_Models is stored in a database and used internally
-- DTO_Models are allowed to leave backend and be presented to a user and don't contain any sensetive data (like password hash or salt).
+- DTO_Models are allowed to leave the backend and be presented to a user,r and don't contain any sensitive data (like password hash or salt).

 ## Controllers

 must be imported in main.ts so it will be bundled with the server. will be automatically registered and mapped to the express when `mapControllers` is called.

-To define a controller, define a class withan  attribute controller with the first argument being the path of the controller.
+To define a controller, define a class with an  attribute named controller, where the first argument is the controller's path.

-API methods are defined with HttpGet, HttpPost, HttpPut, HttpDelete decorators.
+API methods are defined using the HttpGet, HttpPost, HttpPut, and HttpDelete decorators.
-If no path provided, the method name is used as the path.
+If no path is provided, the method name is used as the path.
-Method path is always appended to controller path
+Method path is always appended to the controller path

 ```typescript
 @Controller("/api/users")